Vantablack paint lets you gaze into the abyss

 Other artists were less than pleased by this hogging-all-the-red-crayons type behaviour, and Stuart Semple decided to take action.
 He created the Pinkest Pink and made it available to everyone – except Anish Kapoor.
 Despite instructions that the pigment could not be passed on to Kapoor, he managed to get his hands on some, literally – he posted an image of himself flashing the bird with the offending finger coated in the Pinkest Pink and the caption “Up yours #pink”.

-Stuart Semple has now produced a black acrylic to rival Vantablack, Black 2.0, which he claims is the blackest paint in the world.
-This paint is available for “the benefit of all artists”- except Anish Kapoor.
+Stuart Semple has now produced a black acrylic to rival Vantablack: Black 3.0.
+Semple claims this is the blackest paint in the world, super-flat, ultra-matt, and absorbing between 98 and 99% of visible light.
+This paint is currently on Kickstarter for “the benefit of all artists”- except Anish Kapoor.

 Where to buy Vantablack Paint + the sample Vantablack price

 At this time Surrey NanoSystems (SNS) control all manufacture and distribution of the coating, and they do not sell to private individuals.
 They do, however, sell their product to verified companies, research facilities and educational institutions.
 If you work at a university or museum, you can purchase a sample for educational purposes.
 The sample consists of a ‘crinkled foil’ display unit that demonstrates to viewers the unique properties of the coating.
 Vantablack customers outside the UK should keep in mind that they may need to apply for a UK Government export license.
 This typically takes about 4 weeks to process.
 If you are looking for the Vantablack price, that is entirely dependent on the application.